apache/mynewt-site/docs/newt/install/newt_mac.md

 ## Installing Newt on Mac OS

-Newt is supported on Mac OS X 64 bits platforms and has been tested on Mac OS Maverick (10.9) and later.
+Newt is supported on Mac OS X 64 bit platforms and has been tested on Mac OS 10.9 and higher.

 This page shows you how to install the following versions of newt:

 * The latest stable release version (1.0.0)
 * The latest from the master branch (unstable)

+**Note:** If you would like to contribute to the newt tool, see [Setting Up Go Environment to Contribute to Newt and Newtmgr Tools](/faq/go_env).
 ### Installing Homebrew

 If you do not have Homebrew installed, run the following command.
 You will be prompted for your sudo password.